darkn3rd/oop-tut/objc-1/b00.construct/README.md

 This tutorial has the following lessons:

+1. Define a class with supporting the default constructor mechanism.
-1. Create an object using a default constructor on the stack.
+2. Create an object that calls the default constructor.

-The default constructor will not initialize any data.
-Instead, the mutator (setter) will be use to initialize any data.
+In this lesson, the default constructor, the `init` method, will not initialize any data, but instead just report information.
+The instance data will be initialized through the `setName` mutator.

 # Notes

-Instead of using the actual implicit default constructor, we create one that does nothing more that report that object was created and a constructor was called.
+Objective-C responds to an `init` message, which fulfills the role of a default constructor.
+We can define our own `init` method to respond to this message, rather than using the one inherited.

+After we are done, we need to call the parent's `init` method, and return the result, which is a pointer to our object.